dsl-unibe-ch/parzival-imDialog/slides.md

     "generated-by": "parzival-static-api\/src\/generate.xsl",
     "task": "contiguous-ranges",
     "generated-on": "2024-09-04T16:16:13.951621295Z",
-    "description": "Contiguous ranges of 'Dreissiger' for each edited document; this is the backbone for the overview\/linking visualisation a.k.a. 'devil's table'."
+    "description": "Contiguous ranges of 'Dreissiger' for each edited document;
+    this is the backbone for the overview\/linking visualisation a.k.a. 'devil's table'."
   },
   "contiguous-ranges": [
-    {
-      "values": [ [ 1, 827 ] ],
-      "label": "d"
-    },
     {
       "values": [
         [ 421, 429 ],